moefh/baroque/README.md

 ### Windows with MinGW-64

-1. Download the GLFW binaries [GLFW](http://www.glfw.org/), and unpack them somewhere.
+1. Download the GLFW binaries from [GLFW](http://www.glfw.org/), and unpack them somewhere.
 The next step assumes this directory is `%HOME%` (usually `c:\users\USERNAME`), so the zip extraction created the directory `%HOME%\glfw-X.Y.Z.bin.WIN64`.